Jeunese/jeunese.github.io/docs/guidelines.md

 ### Punctuation

-Punctuation steps in to provide meaning in the absence of the rhythm, intonation, and pauses in speech that would otherwise offer clarity.
+Punctuation provides meaning in the absence of the rhythm, intonation, and pauses in speech that would otherwise offer clarity.

 -  Keep punctuation simple.
 Complex constructions, using semicolons or multiple dashes, for example, can impair readability and can make translation difficult.
 -  Use the serial (Oxford) comma to provide clarity and to maintain consistency across content.
 Use a comma for a series of three or more elements.
 -  Don't use end punctuation (``. : ! ?``) in section titles, subheadings, UI titles, and items in a list that are three or fewer words.
--  Use full stops only in paragraphs and body copy.
 -  Don't use a comma to combine two independent clauses (comma splicing).
 Instead, add a conjunction (like "and") or separate the clauses into two sentences.
 For example, *"I sent 100 emails, I plan to send 100 more"* could instead be either:
     - *"I sent 100 emails, and I plan to send 100 more"*
     - *"I sent 100 emails.
 I plan to send 100 more"*